History at Eaton Park

 Reception visit RAF Cosford to look at aircrafts and discuss the change in transport over time.

-Year 4 take part in the Dewa Roman experience in Chester where they look at Roman walls and march as a Roman soldier around the town centre.
-They have also had a visit from Hobgoblin theatre who put on a performance based on the Vikings.
+Year 4 – Take part in the Dewa Roman experience in Chester where they look at Roman walls and march as a Roman soldier around the town centre.
+Also having a workshop linked to Vikings.

 Isobelle Year 1 – “The gramophone is very old.
 We don’t have them today.”